5 Main Sources of Retirement IncomeWhere to Find Your Retirement Income

 5. Employment or Other-Income Producing Activities

 Some retirees plan to still do some sort of work during their retirement.
-That may include legit online jobs, consulting, or doing freelance projects.
+That may include consulting or doing freelance projects.
 Whatever you have in mind, you will need to factor the income into your retirement plan.

 If you desire to continue working, your income will help to reduce the amount you need to withdrawal from savings and investments.
 Thus, allowing that money to grow and last longer.
 If you have a pension plan, you may be able to receive the benefit from your plan along with your new salary.
 This will lessen your reliance on your savings and investments even more.